-- What shoes you wear when you’re standing and walking around – we always recommend the On Cloud for those who stand up a lot during the day, as it’s lightweight, well-cushioned, and can easily slip on an off.
+- What shoes you wear when you’re standing and walking around – we always recommend On Cloud shoes for those who stand up a lot during the day, as it’s lightweight, well-cushioned, and can easily be slipped on and off.

 5. Your choice of running shoes

-Wearing running shoes that do not compliment your running style and help you maintain good posture and form is another thing that can contribute to a back ache from running.
+Wearing running shoes that do not compliment your running style and help you maintain good posture and form is another thing that can contribute to lower back pain when running.

 6. Your mattress could be causing your back to ache when you run